Command Snap Shot

 JFACC (Joint Force Air Component Commander) Barksdale AFB, LA – Conducts kinetic (nuclear and conventional) and non-kinetic effects planning and execution.
 JFACC manages global force air activities to assure allies and to deter and dissuade actions detrimental to the United States and its global interests; should deterrence fail, employs global strike air forces (bombers and ICBMs) in support of combatant commander.

 JFSCC (Joint Force Space Component Commander) Peterson AFB, CO – Continuously coordinates, plans, integrates, commands and controls space operations to provide tailored, responsive, local and global effects, and on order, denies the enemy the same, in support of national, USSTRATCOM, and combatant commander objectives.
-JFSCC executes operational command and control of space forces through the Joint Space Operations Center (JSpOC) at Vandenberg AFB.
+JFSCC executes operational command and control of space forces through the Combined Space Operations Center (CSpOC) at Vandenberg AFB.

 JFCC - Integrated Missile Defense (JFCC-IMD) Schriever AFB, CO – Synchronizes operational-level global missile defense planning, operations support, and the development of missile defense effects for DoD.
 When directed, also provides alternate missile defense execution support.